ferranfg/mpl-publisher/readme.txt

 Future releases will include, at least, the next functionalities:

 - Multiple professional designs available.
-- Sell directly your ebook to your own audience.
+- Sell directly your ebook to your audience.

 = Requirements =